 Finasteride can take a few months to kick in, so you may need to wait at least 12-16 weeks to see the effect on your hair density 6 months after a hair transplant.

-Find out if Finasteride is safe to use and how much Finasteride costs.
+Find out if Finasteride is safe to use.

-The post-transplant shedding phase typically starts around 2-6 weeks after a hair transplant, and lasts for a few weeks.
-Shedding your hair grafts is a totally normal part of the hair transplant process.
+The post-transplant shedding phase typically starts around 2-6 weeks after hair transplantation surgery and lasts for a few weeks.
+Shedding your hair grafts is a totally normal part of the hair transplant recovery process.

-All hair sheds and regrows as part of the natural hair growth cycle.
-A person with healthy hair loses anywhere from 50 to 100 hairs a day.
-Your transplanted hair may fall out as part of this cycle, but it will regrow within a few months.
+Healthy hair follicles shed and regrow as part of the natural hair growth cycle.
+A person with healthy hair loses anywhere from 50 to 100 hair strands a day.
+Your transplanted hair may fall out as part of this hair growth cycle, but it will regrow within a few months.

 The only lingering side effect you might experience is numbness across the scalp.
 All other hair transplant side effects should have cleared up 6 months after your procedure.